 Contents Blocks Total number of hours Module 1.
 Review of mathematics.
 Trigonometry, complex numbers, real functions representation, complex functions representation, and geometric series, and basic integrals and derivatives.
-6 hours Module 2.
+6 hours: 4 theory, 2 practical.
+Module 2.
 Introduction to the basic concepts of signals and communications.
 Definition of continuous and discrete time signal, Signals transformations.
 Examples of typical signals and its properties.
 Characterization of systems in in continuous and discrete time.
-8 hour Module 3.
+8 hours: 4 theory, 4 practical.
+Module 3.
 Characterization of linear and time-invariant systems.
 Integral and convolution sum.
 Impulse response.
 Properties.
-Systems described by difference equations 8 hours Module 4.
+Systems described by difference equations 8 hours: 4 theory, 4 practical.
+Module 4.
 Fourier analysis of continuous-time signals and systems.
 System response to a complex exponential.
 Fourier Series and its properties.
 The Fourier transform: properties and periodic signals.
 Frequency response of a LTI system.
 Introduction to filtering.
 Introduction to sampling: ideal and real sampling.
-14 hours Module 5.
+17 hours: 9 theory, 8 practical.
+Module 5.
 Introduction to digital communication systems.
 Introduction to communication systems.
 Advantages of the digitalization.
 Structure of digital communication systems.
 Line coding.
 Inter-symbol interference.
 Signal space.
 Constellations.
 Modulated digital communication systems (ASK, FSK, QAM, and PSK).
 Introduction to the detection/demodulation of symbols in digital communications.
 Types of digital receivers.
-Theorem of Shannon 16 hours
+Theorem of Shannon 16 hours: 8 theory, 8 practical.